HeptaSean/PySeedRecover/README.md

 When combining the options (typos, missing worders, order), the number of possible seed phrases explodes pretty quickly.
-It will not be possible to check them on BlockFrost due to the request limits and the search for stake address can take hours or even days.
+The search for a stake address can take hours or even days.

 ## Development
 To set up a development environment for this project, just clone it, create